 Most educational research aims at objective results based on a view of the world as having fixed characteristics: it is assumed that technologies have inherent affordances, individual utterances have definite intended meanings, subjects have rational thoughts (logically connected mental representations), and analysis can be carried out algorithmically.
-Investigation in this tradition is conducted at the individual unit of analysis, classifying student utterances as expressions of imputed intentions of individual speakers.
+Investigation is conducted at the individual unit of analysis, classifying student utterances as expressions of imputed intentions of individual speakers.

 The paper by Jones, Dirckinck-Holmfeld & Lindstrom takes a very different tack.
 It proposes that affordances of CSCL technologies should be understood in terms of how they are taken up by users in the interactions that the technologies mediate.
 Meaning is here seen as an intersubjective product of the interaction among multiple people within their conversational context, including its technological artifacts and infrastructure.
-The concern is with the unfolding process of (group) meaning making within these settings, rather than in traditionally conceived (individual) learning outcomes.
+The concern is with the unfolding process of meaning making within these settings, rather than in traditionally conceived learning outcomes.

 Analysis in this approach is complex, viewing each aspect of task, technology, personality, role, utterance, response or knowledge as inter-related or relational.
 Data is not directly determinant, but negotiated by participants and necessarily interpreted by researchers who understand colloquial language and human interaction.
 Furthermore, analysis of CSCL interactions is understood on many interpenetrating levels: the micro level of individual utterances and brief interactions, the small-group level of interacting teams of learners, the classroom level of teacher-led instruction, the local-culture level of schooling, the global level of geo-political and historical influences.
-Such multi-faceted analysis requires computer-supported collaboration among the multidisciplinary researchers themselves; it is notable that Investigation 3 was written by authors from three different countries.
+Such multi-faceted analysis requires computer-supported collaboration among the multidisciplinary researchers themselves; it is notable that this paper was written by authors from three different countries.

 The meso level of the community points to the realm of social practice as the locus within which interactional processes are situated; the social practices are taken up in small-group activity.
 This focus corresponds to the "practice turn" in contemporary social theory (Schatzki, Knorr Cetina & Savigny, 2001).
 In a practice-oriented analysis, structures are emergent; they grow out of recursive interactions among people, technologies and social action.
-In this post-cognitivist view [Investigation 15], it is not mental representations in individual minds or designed properties of technology that directly structure the practice.
+In this post-cognitivist view (Stahl, 2016b), it is not mental representations in individual minds or designed properties of technology that directly structure the practice.
 Rather, it is through a recurrent and situated practice over time-a process of enactment of a relevant practice by a group-that people constitute and reconstitute a structure of technology use.

 CSCL designers have only limited direct control over how their designs are actually used by students.
 How learners respond to, understand and enact artifacts in relation to any educational design is a complex structuration process that has to be studied in practice.
-Investigation 3's authors contend that the CSCL tradition has pursued a relatively narrow focus that places in the background issues concerning the politics, policies, institutions and infrastructures in which the processes of CSCL take place.
+The paper's authors contend that the CSCL tradition has pursued a relatively narrow focus that places in the background issues concerning the politics, policies, institutions and infrastructures in which the processes of CSCL take place.
 They argue for a greater inclusion of what they call the meso level of collaborative learning, as opposed to the trend towards networked individualism-the conception of collaborative groups in terms of their individual members.
 They asked-already back in 2006-whether CSCL, and education more generally perhaps, should act as a critical opponent to some of the trends identified in the networked society and stand up against networked individualism.

 Several books published in recent months highlight the acute and growing importance for the survival of modern society of issues at the technological meso level or the knowledge infrastructure.
 Collaborative learning could prepare students to address such issues in the future, if CSCL develops effective appropriate interventions.
-The social issues have arisen in part as a result of the prevalence of individualism: understanding things from the epistemological perspective of a rational individual mind seeking its own personal benefit, rather than seeing how things are increasingly interrelated and interdependent.
-By bringing multiple personal perspectives together to analyze dependencies in studied phenomena, collaborative learning provides both an approach and a model that transcends the individualistic in favor of the collective or collaborative.